qoobiss-ro/ontrace-android-metadata/README.md

 The full implementation of this library is stored in a private repository.

-# Introduction
+# Introductions

 Ontrace SDK provides a set of screens and functionalities that enable applications to implement user identity verification flow for the romanian identity cards.
 It comes with a predefined set of steps that will guide the user to validate his id.
+Please make sure you always use the latest version on Maven Central.

 ## Installation